-As the name suggests, short-term income protection pays out for a shorter period of time than its alternative: a full-term income protection policy.
+Short-term income protection pays out for a shorter period of time than its alternative: full-term income protection.
 If you make a valid claim while covered by short-term income protection, you’ll receive a monthly benefit that pays out over a fixed (and maximum) amount of time – e.g. 1, 2 or 5 years.
 You won’t be covered after this period, even if you're still too ill or injured to work.

-Of course, none of us knows what health challenges we might face in the future.
-From illnesses to accidents to everything in between.
+Of course, none of us knows what health challenges we might face in the future – from illnesses to accidents and everything in between.
 But if you found yourself unable to work for a sustained period, or for multiple episodes throughout your working life, short-term income protection could provide just the financial cushion you need.

 Short-term vs. full-term income protection

-One similarity between short-term and full-term income protection is that you can make multiple claims during the length of a policy – even if it’s for the same illness or condition.
-So if you have more than one absence from work due to sickness, you should be able to claim your benefit payments each time (provided you meet your insurer's definition of incapacity).
+One similarity between short-term and full-term income protection is that you can make multiple claims during the life of a policy – even if it’s for the same illness or condition.
+So if you have more than one absence from work due to sickness, you should be able to claim your benefit payments each time.
 With short-term income protection, insurers usually require a minimum amount of time to pass between claims; you should check the details on this point when you buy a policy, as each insurer may approach this differently.

 |Full-term income protection||Short-term income protection|